RUM Anomaly Detection¶

 -

-Alert Level Normal (Green): Based on the number of configured detections, as follows:
+Alert Level Normal (green): Based on the configured number of detections, explained as follows:

-Level Description Normal After the detection rule takes effect, if critical, major, or minor abnormal events are generated, and the data detection results return to normal within the configured custom detection count, a recovery alert event is generated.
+Level Description Normal After the detection rule takes effect, if an Critical, Important, or Warning abnormal event occurs, and the data detection result returns to normal within the configured custom number of detections, a recovery alert event is generated.

-Recovery alert events are not subject to Alert Mute restrictions.
-If the detection count for recovery alert events is not set, the alert event will not recover and will remain in the Events > Unrecovered Events List.
+❗️ Recovery alert events are not subject to Alert Silence restrictions.
+If the number of detections for recovery alert events is not set, the alert event will not recover and will remain in the Events > Unrecovered Events List. -

 Data Gap¶